Paramachaerodus

-Paramachaerodus is an extinct genus of saber-tooth cat of the subfamily Machairodontinae, which was endemic to Europe and Asia during the late Miocene from 15 to 9 Ma.
+Paramachaerodus is an extinct genus of saber-tooth cat of the subfamily Machairodontinae, which was endemic to Eurasia during the Middle and Late Miocene from 15 to 9 Ma.
+A 2022 phylogenetic analysis suggested that the genus may be polyphyletic.

-Paramacheirodus is one of the oldest known true saber-toothed cats.
+Paramacherodus is one of the earliest known true saber-toothed cats.
 Many fossils were discovered in Cerro de los Batallones, a Late Miocene fossil site near Madrid, Spain.
 One leopard-sized species is known, Paramachaerodus orientalis from the Turolian.
-A second species, Paramachairodus maximiliani, has been considered a synonym of Paramachaerodus orientalis by some authors, but was considered a valid species in the most recent systematic revision.
-That revision, based on an extensive morphological analysis, also determined that the species P. ogygia exhibited less derived sabertooth features than the other Paramachairodus species and should be assigned to a separate genus, Promegantereon.
-A third species, Paramachairodus transasiaticus, has recently been described based on analysis of new fossil material from the late Miocene localities of Hezheng, Gansu Province, China, and Hadjidimovo, Bulgaria.
-These specimens had sabertooth characteristics intermediate between those of P. ogygia and those of P. orientalis and P. maximiliani.
+A second species, Paramacharodus maximiliani, has been considered a synonym of Paramachaerodus orientalis by some authors, but was considered a valid species in the most recent systematic revision.
+That revision, based on an extensive morphological analysis, also determined that the species P. ogygia exhibited less derived sabertooth features than the other Paramachaerodus species and should be assigned to a separate genus, Promegantereon.

+Description

 The animals were about 58 cm high at the shoulder, similar to a leopard, but with a more supple body.
 The shape of its limbs suggests that it may have been an agile climber, and could have hunted relatively large prey.